project-open/installer-docker/README.md

 ### Linux Setup

-We use Ubuntu 24.04 Server for testing, use full disk, and I _need_ Emacs...
+We use Ubuntu 24.04 Server for development.
+The instructions below extend the volume size and install Docker and Emacs.
 ```bash
 sudo apt update
 sudo apt upgrade -y